 Interest on tax

-The Tax and Customs Administration charges or reimburses interest on tax (belastingrente, in Dutch) if a tax assessment, either with an amount payable or receivable, is late.
-If the Tax Administration is late (without reason) imposing a tax assessment they will reimburse your interest on tax.
+Is a tax assessment, either with an amount payable or receivable, late?
+Then the Tax and Customs Administration charges or reimburses interest on tax (belastingrente, in Dutch).
+If the Tax Administration is late (without reason) imposing a tax assessment, they will reimburse your interest on tax.
 If you are late submitting your tax assessment, they will charge you.

 Interest on late payment

 If you did not pay a tax assessment in time, you must pay the Tax and Customs Administration interest on late payment (invorderingsrente, in Dutch).
 You pay interest on late payment from the day after the due date until the day the amount is credited to the Tax Administration’s account.
 This also applies if you were granted an extension.
-If you miss out on interest because you have paid too much, the Tax and Customs Administration will in some cases pay you interest on late payment.
+Did you miss out on interest because you have paid too much?
+In some cases the Tax and Customs Administration will pay you interest on late payment.
 Interest on late payment is not a fine.

-If you do not agree with what your are charged, you can object to the (amount of) tax interest (in Dutch) by writing a letter in which you state:
+If you do not agree with what your are charged, you can object to the (amount of) tax interest (in Dutch).
+You can do so by writing a letter in which you state:

 - your name and address